AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 ![](images/web-editor-locked-by-icon-new.png){width="350" align="left"}

+If a file is locked by another user, hovering over the lock icon in the Repository displays the name of the user who locked it.
+In this case, the file opens in Read-only mode, with **Read-only access** displayed next to the version information.

 As an administrator, you also get access to the **Force unlock** feature that allows you to unlock the file locked by other users.
 Use this feature to access the editing rights on a file locked by other users.

 ![](images/web-editor-force-unlock-new.png){width="350" align="left"}